Akileshdash/Team-6.0GHz-Dual-Core-Processor-Simulator/README.md

         - Hashing
         - Random
     - Hit Time and Miss Rate are also user defined values
+9. GUI
+    - The front end of GUI is completed but we have to connect it to the backend.
+We are expecting it to be completed by phase 4.
 # Computer Organization Project

 ## Description